“Understanding and mitigating risk to protect and enhance the shareholders’ investment.”

-It is our obligation to provide a work environment that takes into account the health, safety and the environment for both employees and the surrounding community.
-We strive to achieve zero harm in terms of employees’ work safety and health as well as to minimize operational impact on the environment.
+AE must provide a work environment that has a good level of health, safety and environment for both the employees and the surrounding communities.
+AE strives to achieve zero harm status for occupational safety and health and minimizes the environmental impact of the operations.

 Effectiveness of Risk Management Implementation